How Engineers Actually Onboard to Big Codebases in 2026

 What Wastes Time

-Linear reading is especially insidious because it feels productive.
-You are reading code.
-You are taking notes.
-You are covering ground.
+The most insidious trap is reading code linearly — top to bottom, file by file, as if it were a novel.
+It feels productive: you are reading code, taking notes, covering ground.
 But large codebases are not written to be read linearly.
 They are written to be navigated.
-Start from behavior, follow the path that matters.
+Start from behavior, and follow the path that actually matters.

 What AI Still Cannot Do